margaretmf/margaretmf.github.io/readinglist.md

 * The Age of Gold: The California
 * America's First Highways
 * Birth Order by Linda Blair
+* The Earth Is Weeping: The Epic Story of the Indian Wars for the American West by Peter Cozzens
 * The Artist's Way by Julia Cameron
 * Taylor Swift: The Rise of the Nashville Teen by Chloe Govan
 * Taylor Swift by Louisa Jepson